Villa De Leyva

 Pufferfish Plants

-After the forty-five minutes guided tour in CIP, we walked over to Restaurante Entre Caminos, about 650metres away from the centre, and halfway to the restaurant, we saw this weird plant with close resemblance to a Pufferfish.
+After the forty-five-minute guided tour in CIP, we walked over to Restaurante Entre Caminos, about 650 metres away from the centre, and halfway to the restaurant, we saw this weird plant with close resemblance to a Pufferfish.

-I was curious and googled Pufferfish plant, and sure enough, the same plant showed up, and it’s called Pufferfish Milkweed or Balloon Plant, and its scientific name Gomphocarpus Physocarpus.
+I was curious and googled the Pufferfish plant, and sure enough, the same plant showed up, it’s called the Pufferfish Milkweed or Balloon Plant, and its scientific name was Gomphocarpus Physocarpus.

 We couldn’t be bothered walking back and decided to skip the blue lake too.
 The ‘Taxi’, an old battered car cost 2,000COP each for the ride to town.